All you need to know about Celpe-Bras

 Written part (Three-hour exam): You’ll need to complete four components: video and audio comprehension; written production; and two essays.
 In this part, your level of Portuguese will be evaluated as well as your comprehension and understanding of audio.

 Oral part (20-minute exam): Interview-style exam with two evaluators.
 They are going to ask you about your personal interests and current Brazilian affairs.

-Depending on your result in the exam, you’ll be granted one of four levels: Intermediate, Higher Intermediate, Advanced and Higher Advanced.
+Depending on your result in the exam, you’ll be granted one of the following four levels: Intermediate, Higher Intermediate, Advanced, and Higher Advanced.

-You need to achieve the following results to get the equivalent certification:
+You need to achieve the following scoring to get the equivalent certification for Celpe-Bras: